cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/outcomes.md

 {{ read_csv(open_csv_by_typename('ECakeOutcomeDirIO')) }}

 ### File / Directory Name Sanitization
 Both file and directory outcomes have a value that represents an invalid file or directory name.
-Right now this value is returned only in functions that involve changing the file or directory name, and it is returned when the new file/directory name is empty. __There currently is no validation that occurs regarding illegal characters in paths.__
+Right now this value is returned only in functions that involve changing the file or directory name, and it is returned when the new file/directory name is empty or contains only whitespace and/or path separators. __There is no platform specific validation that occurs regarding illegal characters in paths.__

 ### FailedDeletingPreexisting
 While most outcomes are self-explanatory, this particular outcome value could benefit from a little extra explanation.
 This outcome can occur when the user runs an IO operation that allows preexisting items to be overwritten by the IO operation.
 In the event that an item already exists at the destination path, the IO operation will attempt to first delete that item in order to ensure the main IO operation can proceed.
 If the item at the destination path cannot be deleted, this value is returned.

 ## Directory Traversal Outcomes
 !!! note
     This section deals with directory traversal.
-If you are unfamiliar with this concept, please see [this section](../directories.md#directory-traversal).
+If you are unfamiliar with this concept, please see [this section](/core-api/directories/#directory-traversal).

 The following outcome enums are used to represent the result of directory traversal.